vilmosioo/FilterJS/README.md

 # FilterJS

-A lightweight JavaScript library (4kb minified).
+A lightweight JavaScript library (<1 kb minified).

 Filters grant access to internal data for other modules at runtime.
 It is inspired by WordPress's filters and it behaves in mostly the same way.
 It hooks functions to a specific filter.
 These filters can be applied to any content from any module.
 Hooks will transform the data in the order they were given.